Gluing and lifting exact model structures for the recollement of exact categories: Introduction

-If $\mathcal{C}_1$ has enough projective and injective objects and $j_{!}$ is $\mathcal{U}''$-exact, then $(\mathcal{U},\mathcal{V})$ is a complete (resp. hereditary) cotorsion pair in $\C_{1}$. \end{thm} It should be noted that Theorem \ref{thm:1.1} generalizes Lemma 3.3 and Proposition 3.4 in \cite{Huzhu} and the proof here is different from that in \cite{Huzhu} (see Remark \ref{remark:3.9}).

 The structure of this paper is organized as follows.
-In Section \ref{pre}, we fix notations, recall some definitions and prove some homological properties of recollements of abelian categories for later proofs.
-In particular, we refine a result obtained by Franjou and Pirashvili in \cite[Proposition 8.8]{FP2004} by deleting two superfluous assumptions (see Remark \ref{remark:2.6}).
-In Section \ref{cotorsion-pair}, we provide an explicit procedure to glue complete hereditary cotorsion pairs along recollements of abelian categories, including the proof of Theorem \ref{thm:1.1}.
-In Section \ref{Models and recollement}, we prove Theorem \ref{thm:main1}, which is based on the gluing complete hereditary cotorsion pairs along recollements of abelian categories established in Section \ref{cotorsion-pair}.
-Finally, some applications of Theorem \ref{thm:main1} are given in Section \ref{application}.
+In Section \ref{pre}, we give some terminologies and some preliminary results which are needed for our proof.
+In Section 3, we provide a method to construct recollements of exact categories from recollements of abelian categories.
+In Section 4, we prove Theorems \ref{thm:1.1} and \ref{thm:main1} mentioned in the introduction.
+Finally, some applications of Theorem \ref{thm:main1} on upper triangular matrix rings are given in Section 5.

-\section{\bf Preliminaries}
+\section{Preliminaries}